rubyworks/tomparse/README.md

 ### Usage

-The primay interface is the `TomParse.parse` method.
+The primary interface is the `TomParse.parse` method.
 It will parse the comment and return a `TomParse::TomDoc` instance.

     TomParse.parse(comment)  #=> TomParse::TomDoc